dinowins/coworking-design/README.md

 * As a non-tech worker, I want to see the sense of community to determine if this is the right environment for me to work in.
 * As an entrepreneur, I want to see a contact page where I can talk to the co-working space management about company fees as well pictures of the private offices available.
 * As a woman seeking to work in a coworking space, I want to see a sense of an inclusive environment.

+### Brainstorm and Research

+* TechSpace uses a clean white format with a minimal looking font to create an IT culture/aesthetic
+* WeWork uses a white format with a few tastefully placed colorful pictures to create a clean and creative feel
+* Both websites cover the mission/culture, membership options and fees, and amenities provided.
+* WorkingIt's website will have a clean white based format with vibrant colors placed artfully to convey the feeling that both tech and non-tech workers can feel productive.
+* Use a creative font to differentiate from other coworking spaces.

 ### Technologies and Resources